 "Hi Google".replace("Google", "Alphabet") results in the string

 "Hi Alphabet".
-You can also specify a third integer argument to define how often to replace substring
+A third integer argument defines how often to replace substring

 new in the original string

 str from left to right and replaces the first